c0c0n3/archlinux/src/installation-guide/installation.md

    which expects it on the motherboard.
 Could blacklist the driver, but it seems no harm can be done if the driver loads, so NO ACTION required.
    (To fix, see e.g. [here][piix4].)
+2. `intel_rapl` error in boot log ("no valid rapl domains found in package 0”) is harmless, see e.g. [here][intel_rapl].
+NO ACTION required.
-2. [Fast TSC calibration failed][tscFail].
+3. [Fast TSC calibration failed][tscFail].
 Shows up in the logs, but it's harmless, NO ACTION required.
+4. `acpi … _OSC failed (AE_NOT_FOUND)`.
+Just a warning, ignore; see e.g. [here][acpi_osc].
-3. Sound card.
+5. Sound card.
 The driver for the sound card exposed by VirtualBox could cause an error of "unreliable dma position" at boot; disabling the sound card in the VM settings avoids the driver being loaded and so the error.
-4. Network driver.
+6. Network driver.
 We enabled `dhcpcd` at boot, so the network driver for the card simulated by VirtualBox needs to bring up the network interface before `dhcpcd` attempts to get a lease.
 This seems to be the case currently; in the past, there were issues (probably due to asynchronous processing by `systemd`) where sometimes `dhcpcd`